newur/blog/content/posts/2020-1-30_23-15/index.md

 Second goodie was, the Hugo documentation was very clear on how to add it to the page.
 Just copy and paste a few generic lines into the `head` part of the HTML and RSS reader find it automatically.
 I verified with two different readers that everything works as expected, and it did.
 Nice.

 I asked the people of mastodon if they prefer a visible link as addition on the page, and they affirmed.
-So I followed their wisdom and added the feed to the start page.
+So I followed their wisdom and added [the 'new' feed](https://blog.ghostletters.xyz/index.xml) to the start page.
 Overall it was very easy, basically zero work, and I learned something new.
 Since I have now RSS readers on my phone and in my desktop browser I might start using them for other blogs.

 Drop me a message on mastodon and share which RSS feeds you consider a good reading source.
 Surprise me with your selection. :)